colinbeales-demos/rock-paper-sissors-lab/README.md

 ## Instructions

 Inside the `.instructions` folder you will find a number of markdown files that contain the instructions for this workshop.
+The links below will index you into these instuction files.

 Filename | Description
 --- | ---